inexorgame-obsolete/wiki-mirror/Particle-System.md

 # Improved Particle System

-In sauerbraten-fork we are about to implement an improved particle system.
+In sauerbraten-fork we are about to implement an improved highly dynamic particle system.

 ## Developers